-In males

-- 1- The spermatogonia enter meiosis and produce sperm from puberty until death. - 2-The process of sperm production takes only a few weeks. - 3- Four sperms result from spermatogenesis.
+In males, the spermatogonia enter meiosis and produce sperm from puberty until death.
+The process of sperm production takes only a few weeks.

-🗾 In females

-1-This process is more complex.
+In females, this process is more complex.
 The first meiotic division starts before birth but fails to proceed.
-It is eventually completed about one month before ovulation, the second meiotic division occurs just before the actual process of fertilization occurs.
+It is eventually completed about one month before ovulation in humans.
+In humans, the second meiotic division occurs just before the actual process of fertilization occurs.
 Thus, in females, the completion of meiosis can be delayed for over 50 years.
+This is not always good.